hjacobs/tech.zalando.com/authors/carsten-ernst.rst

 .. type: text
 .. author_title: Product Manager Mobile Apps

 Hi, I'm a Product Owner of Zalando's iOS application and I'm passionate about product management and technology.
-It's fun creating products and tweak them in an agile development process.
-If I'm not working on the products, I take care of this Techblog to help to providing interesting insights into various aspects of our work at Zalando Technology #WeDressCode ;-)
+It's fun creating and tweaking products in an agile development process.
+If I'm not working on the products, I take care of this Techblog to helping to provide interesting insights into various aspects of our work at Zalando Technology #WeDressCode ;-)